ElevateRiya/Membuddy/README.md

 ---

-**Membuddy** - Your intelligent membership management assistant is here! 🤖
+**Membuddy** - Your intelligent membership management assistant is not here! 🤖

 *Built with LangChain, Groq LLM, Streamlit, and Chroma Vector Store*